RSoraM/mima-kit/README/README-en.md

 Specification: [GB/T 35276-2017](https://www.oscca.gov.cn/sca/xxgk/2010-12/17/1002386/files/b791a9f908bb4803875ab6aeeb7b4e03.pdf)

 The `SM2` algorithm is an asymmetric encryption algorithm based on the `elliptic curve` released by the State Cryptography Administration of China.
 In theory, the `SM2` algorithm can use any `elliptic curve`, but in practice, the `SM2` algorithm usually uses the `sm2p256v1` curve, so `mima-kit` uses the `sm2p256v1` curve as the default curve for the `SM2` algorithm.

+> Since `SM2` and `ECC` share the same underlying operations, the curves supported by `ECC` are also available for `SM2`.
+Note that this is not the standard usage of `SM2` and lacks relevant security analysis.

 ```typescript
 const sm2ec = sm2()